Child Pedestrian Deaths on the Rise in Florida

 Florida has a comparative fault statute when it comes to damages awarded in personal injury cases.
 This means that each party will be assigned a degree of fault by the judge.
 In most cases, however, because the court recognizes that children lack the maturity and knowledge of an adult, a lesser standard of care is applied to them.

 Contact a Personal Injury Attorney

 If your child has died or been injured due to the negligence of a driver, you may be entitled to compensation for their death or injuries.
-The experienced attorneys at the Leifer Law Firm have years of experience representing Florida families who have been injured by another party.
+The experienced attorneys at Leifer & Ramirez have years of experience representing Florida families who have been injured by another party.
 Contact us today and we will review your case and determine what your best course of action will be for your claim.